kumarad22/LiDAR_Project/README.md

 ## Requirements
 It is better to run the file as Colab notebook only as it might not run well on your computer due to the heavy tasks involved.
 ## References
-While writing the code, I majorly followed on Youtube Channel : [Amnah's Lab](https://www.youtube.com/@AmnahsLab)
+While writing the code, I majorly followed an Youtube Channel : [Amnah's Lab](https://www.youtube.com/@AmnahsLab)